Teriyaki Chicken Sandwich (照焼チキンサンド)

 Put the pan over low heat and let the fat in the skin slowly render out.
 This gently cooks the chicken while basting it, which keeps the chicken plump and juicy.
 It also gets rid of the rubbery texture of the skin while transforming it into a sponge that will soak up the flavors of the teriyaki sauce.

 After about ten minutes, the skin should be crisp, and the chicken should be cooked about halfway up the sides.
-Flip the chicken over and turn up the heat to medium.
+Flip the chicken over and turn the burner up to medium heat.
 Pan-fry the chicken, flipping it over every minute until it registers 160 degrees F (71C) on an instant-read thermometer (another 5-6 minutes).
 Carryover cooking will continue to raise the temperature, and the chicken will be cooked some more in the sauce, so you don't need to get it up to 165F.
 Transfer the chicken to a plate.

-Transfer the eggs to a plate and use paper towels to wipe out all of the oil from the pan.
+Transfer the eggs to a plate, and use paper towels to wipe out all of the oil and juices from the pan.
 This is important because the oil will make the teriyaki sauce greasy and cloudy.

 Add the sugar, soy sauce, and sake to the clean pan, and allow the mixture to boil until it has thickened to the consistency of maple syrup.
 As the teriyaki sauce thickens, the bubbles will get large and glossy, which is a good sign it's ready for the chicken to go back in.